Terry McAuliffe: Business career

 In 1997, McAuliffe invested $100,000 as an angel investor in Global Crossing, a Bermuda–registered telecommunications company.
 Global Crossing went public in 1998.
 In 1999, he sold most of his holdings for $8.1 million.

 McAuliffe joined ZeniMax Media as company advisor in 2000.

-In 2009, McAuliffe joined GreenTech Automotive, a holding company, which purchased Chinese electric car company EU Auto MyCar for $20 million in May 2010.
+In 2009, McAuliffe joined GreenTech Automotive, as a non-executive chairman.
+GreenTech, a holding company, purchased Chinese electric car company EU Auto MyCar for $20 million in May 2010.
 Later that year, he relocated GreenTech's headquarters to McLean, Virginia, and the manufacturing plant was later based in Mississippi.
 In December 2012, he announced his resignation from GreenTech to focus on his run for governor of Virginia.
 In 2013, the U.S. Securities and Exchange Commission investigated GreenTech Automotive and McAuliffe for visa fraud.
 He attempted to gain tax credits from the Virginia Economic Development Partnership (VEDP), the state's business recruitment agency, to build GreenTech Automotive's factory in Virginia.
 He refused to supply the VEDP with proper documentation of their business strategy and investors, which caused the VEDP to decline economic incentives for GreenTech Automotive.
 He later falsely claimed during his gubernatorial run that the VEDP was uncooperative and uninterested in GreenTech Automotive.

-In 2017, GreenTech Automotive investors sued McAuliffe for fraud, with the firm declaring bankruptcy in 2018.
-He gave 32 wealthy Chinese nationals EB-5 visas in exchange for $560,000 investments into GreenTech Automotive, which exceeded the Department of Homeland Security's determined quota for GreenTech Automotive.
+In 2017, 32 GreenTech Automotive investors from China sued McAuliffe, Anthony Rodham, and others for fraud.
+The plaintiffs alleged that McAuliffe and his co-defendants promised to obtain EB-5 visas for the Chinese plaintiffs in exchange for $560,000 investments from each of them into GreenTech Automotive; however, the Department of Homeland Security did not provide the visas due to GreenTech's failure to generate the number of jobs required for the visas to be issued under the EB-5 program.
+In February 2018 the firm declared bankruptcy, and the following month a federal judge dismissed McAuliffe from the lawsuit.

 According to The Washington Post, he has "earned millions as a banker, real estate developer, home builder, hotel owner, and internet venture capitalist."